Reviews You Can Rely On

 Expensive for a daily trainer

 If your running involves regular doses of faster paces, we think the Saucony Endorphin Speed 4 is the perfect shoe for you.
 It's one of the few options out there that truly can handle any type of run.
 Thanks to the responsive PWRRUN PB foam, a moderate forefoot rocker, and a nylon plate, the Speed 4 gets after it in workouts while remaining comfortable enough for long, easy miles.
 The upper is comfortable, and Saucony updated this version with a fit that should work for more runners.
 While it's not as responsive as a super shoe (or as expensive), the Speed still boosts your pace while offering far more comfort than a typical race shoe.
-We love it for faster, longer runs, either as an option in our shoe rotation or as a single-shoe lineup for folks aiming for speed.
+We love it for fast runs, either as an option in our shoe rotation or as a single-shoe lineup for folks aiming for speed.
 If you're chasing your next PR, this is the shoe we most recommend for you.

 We really don't have any issues with this shoe other than price.
 It's not the cheapest option, but in fairness, no other shoe in our lineup offers such a great balance between performance and comfort.
 Compared to previous iterations of the Speed line, this one feels approachable and stable but still quick.
 It's great for runners who only have one shoe and like to pick up the pace.
 If you're super-shoe-curious but not ready to spend that much, the Speed 4 will make a perfect companion for your training block, and it's one that you can wear all the way across the finish line.
 If you want the next level up, the Saucony Endorphin Pro 4 has a carbon plate with an aggressive feel to bump you over the finish line on race day.
 But if you're after a high-performing, versatile trainer to help you ramp up your speed, this is your shoe.